Palestra: College basketball at the Palestra

 In addition, parts or all of the 1989-95 Atlantic 10 Conference men's basketball tournaments were contested there, as were the 1985 MEAC men's basketball tournament and the inaugural Ivy League men's and women's tournaments in 2017.
 The gym has also served as the site of many Philadelphia and PIAA championship games.

 The Palestra hosted a Big Ten Conference game between Michigan State and Penn State on January 7, 2017, with the "home-standing" Nittany Lions prevailing 72–63.
-Penn State has continued to do this in several of the following seasons, with the next match-up taking place in the 2025–26 season.
+Penn State has continued to do this in several of the following seasons, with the most recent match-up having taken place in the 2025–26 season against Illinois.

 The 2017 Ivy League men's basketball tournament (March 11–12, 2017) and the 2018 Ivy League men's basketball tournament (March 10–11, 2018) were held at the Palestra.